iKarans/jersey-client-project/Handover.md

         const largeLineGraphMax = 300;
         const largeLineGraphHoverLabel = "Devices on Network";

 3. Here you can change the inputs and the graph will re-render with the new information.
 This code block is for the 'Devices on Network' graph.
-Below in Dashboard.jsx you'' find the data for the other graphs on the dashboard page that can also be changed if required.
+Below in 'Dashboard.jsx' you find the data for the other graphs on the dashboard page that can also be changed if required.

 **Devices**: this page contains a list of devices on the network, supplied with a data file sent over by Lujam (devicesResponse.js).
 The user can search for device by name using the search bar above the table.
 Clicking on a device name will take the user to a new page with further information – including the ability to block the device and go through to an edit device form.
+We added a few new key value pairs to each object in the array so that we could render the information the same as the wireframe design.

+1. Open devicesResponse.js in the data folder.
+2. On line 33 you'll see the new data we added to the first device:

+                "deviceType": "mobile",
+                "model": "iPhone X",
+                "opSystem": "OSX",
+                "securityRisk": "Low"

+3. Similar information was added to the other devices in the data file.